 This important activity provides confidence in the retrieval algorithms, including forward and inverse models, based on simulations, and comparisons between different techniques and software programs.
 Much of S5's verification phase will address this issue in a thorough way.
 This activity also includes reviews and updates of the S5 NO2 ATBD.

-In the (pre-launch) verification phase, the intention is to test the TROPOMI retrieval algorithm on data from existing satellite instruments, especially OMI.
-This has actually already been done for this ATBD but this effort will be extended.
+In the (pre-launch) verification phase, the S5 retrieval algorithm will be compared with the TROPOMI algorithm, and will be tested on data from existing satellite instruments, especially TROPOMI.